aquasecurity/tfsec/docs/checks/azure/storage/no-public-access.md

 title: Storage containers in blob storage mode should not have public access
 ---

+# Storage containers in blob storage mode should not have public access

 ### Default Severity: <span class="severity high">high</span>

 ### Explanation